Aqueuse/yglloWM/README.md

-# yglloWM, inspired by YGWM, made be Aqueuse
+# yglloWM

-a modern lightwheight window manager for web browser, more 2020 and minimalist
+A modern lightwheight window manager for web browser, inspired by YGWM, made by Aqueuse.
+Ergonomy and code readability enhanced.